 Tins – Twist-off lid stainless steel tins are useful for travel, leak proof and can be reused after product is exhausted.
 Recycle.
 Reuse.
 Repurpose.

 Shipping Mailers and Filler – Sustainable Forestry Initiative packaging is prioritized unless a custom order demands reuse of other packaging.
-Reused and recycleable filler materials are always used.
-Local wholesale orders are also supported with local bicycle delivery, by yours truly.
+Reused and recyclable filler materials are used if extra padding is needed.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.